gabicavalcante/blog/content/posts/matplotlib-searborn-replot/index.md

 +++

 Using searborn and matplotlib to make great plobs isn't easy.
-I have been loiking on the internet for complete tutorials about how to setup a good plot, but I only found small peaces of tips.
+I have been looking on the internet for complete tutorials about how to setup a good plot, but I only found small peaces of code.
-So now I want to show the final plots that I build.
+So now I want to show a few tips to plot data using the Google Global Mobility Report and matplotlib.

 <!--more-->

-Let's start import all libaries that we need.
+You can run the code using colab, find the complete tutorial here.
+But now, let's start import all libaries that we need.

 ```python
 import matplotlib.pyplot as plt